ryanaripley/ryanaripley.github.io/_projects/banfill-locke-center-for-the-arts.md

 skills: "Logo design, WordPress, CRM integration"
 ---

-[Banfill-Locke Center for the Arts][banfill], started in 1979, is a nonprofit community art center located on the Missippi River in an historic farmhouse and tavern.
+[Banfill-Locke Center for the Arts][banfill], started in 1979, is a nonprofit community art center located on the Mississippi River in an historic farmhouse and tavern.

 ### Project goals

 1. Create a new logo and brand identity that could be used across Banfill-Locke's digital and print materials
-2. Redesign Banfill-Locke's aging and non-responsive website and make the switch to WordPress so the site would be easier for staff to update
+2. Redesign Banfill-Locke's aging and non-responsive website, making the switch to WordPress so the site is easier for staff to update
 3. Integrate the new website with [CiviCRM][civicrm], an open source donor, membership and event management software

 {% include image.html name="banfill_mood.jpg" caption="Mood board I created to demonstrate and explore Banfill-Locke's new brand" %}